Willem van Herp: Collaborations

 As was the custom at the time, he regularly collaborated with other painters.
 He worked with Jan van Kessel the Elder, Lambert de Hondt the Elder and Guillam Forchondt in the production of landscapes (painted by the other artist) with figures (painted by van Herp).
 Examples are The departure of the Israelites, St. Anthony Preaching to the Animals and Noli me tangere.
 These paintings are similar in composition and are a variation of the type of the so-called 'paradise landscape'.
 Paradise landscapes depict the Garden of Eden as described in the Book of Genesis, filled with all the animals, fish and birds that were believed to be God's creation.
 The type was invented and popularized by Jan Brueghel the Younger.

 Works on copper

 Although only moderately successful in Antwerp, as suggested by the infrequent occurrence of his paintings in local inventories, many of his small works were probably intended as export items destined for Spain.
 Most of these were on copper, a material for painting that was highly prized both for durability and its glossy finish in Spain.

-Van Herp's works were also influential in spreading copper painting in Mexico by way of trade from Spain to Latin America, and reflect a taste for small paintings reminiscent of Rubens' style abroad.
+Van Herp's works were influential in spreading copper painting in Mexico by way of trade from Spain to Latin America, and reflect a taste for small paintings reminiscent of Rubens' style abroad.
 He also became well known in England through engravings after his works, in particular of his genre scenes.